cockpit-project/cockpit/HACKING.md

     tools/webpack-watch -r c kdump
     tools/webpack-watch -r c

-To make Cockpit again use the installed code, rather than that from your git checkout directory, run the following, and log into Cockpit again:
+To make Cockpit use system packages again, instead of your checkout directory, remove the symlink with the following command and log back into Cockpit:

     rm ~/.local/share/cockpit

 ## Working on the non-web parts of Cockpit

-Cockpit uses the autotools and thus there are the familiar `./configure` script and Makefile targets.
+Cockpit uses autotools, so there are familiar `./configure` script and Makefile targets.

 After a fresh clone of the Cockpit sources, you need to prepare them by running `autogen.sh` like this: